KrauseFx/krausefx.com/_posts/2022-08-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 As Meta was providing me with more context and details, I have updated the post to reflect this.
 You can find the full history of the post, and which parts got edited [over here](https://github.com/KrauseFx/krausefx.com/commits/master).

+### Update 2022-08-14 (information provided by Meta)

+The main question I asked: If Meta built a whole system to inject JavaScript code (`pcm.js`) into third party websites to [respect people's App Tracking Transparency (ATT) choices](https://twitter.com/andymstone/status/1557825254675841025), why wouldn't Instagram just open all external links in the user's default browser?
+This would put the user in full control over their privacy settings, and wouldn't require any engineering effort on Meta's end.

+To that, the answer was:

+> As shared earlier, pcm.js is required to respect a user’s ATT decision.
+The script needs to be injected to authenticate the source and the integrity (i.e. if pixel traffic is valid) of the data being received.
+Authentication would include checking that, when data is received from the In App Browser through the WebView-iOS native bridge, it contains a valid nonce coming from the injected script.
+SFSafariViewController doesn’t support this.
+There are additional components within the In App Browser that provide security and user features that SFSafariViewController also doesn’t support.

+The above answer doesn't answer my question.
+Other apps, including Meta's own WhatsApp, can operate perfectly fine without using a custom in-app browser.

+My ticket with Meta got marked as resolved `"given the items raised in your submission are intentional and not a privacy concern"`.

+My second question was about the tracking of the user's text selection, and according to Meta, this is some old code that isn't used anymore:

+> In older versions of iOS, this code was necessary to allow users to share selected text to their news feed.
+As newer versions of iOS have built-in functionality for text selection, this feature has been deprecated for some time and was already identified for removal as part of our standard code maintenance.
+> There is no code in our In App Browser that shares text selection information from websites without the user taking action to share it themselves via a feature (like quote share).

+---

 Check out my [other privacy and security related publications](/privacy).

 <style type="text/css">